-This policy applies to any wrongdoing or suspected wrongdoing, including fraud, corruption, terrorism financing, money laundering and violation of sanctions imposed by the government of the legal entity.
-This policy applies to staff and volunteers, Board Directors, vendors, contractors, and any other party with a business relationship with SeeBeyondBorders including overseas implementing branches or partners.
+This policy applies to any wrongdoing or suspected wrongdoing, including fraud, corruption, terrorism financing, money laundering and violation of sanctions imposed by the government of the legal entity as well as any international sanctions applied by Australia, EU, or the UK.
+This policy applies to staff and volunteers, Board of Trustees, vendors, contractors, and any other formal partner in a business relationship with SBBC.